Frequently Asked Questions about Your Family Trip to Florida

 A: Check out the official Walt Disney World web site.
 Here, you’ll find some deals/special tickets and be sure to keep an eye on their special offers page.
 The site has a very helpful section for first-time visitors, where you can find all of the information you need to plan your trip.
 For example, Magic Your Way base Tickets give each member of your travel party entry to one theme park a day each day of your ticket.
 The longer you play, the less you pay per day.
 The average price per day for a seven-day Magic Your Way Base Ticket is much cheaper than the price of the same single-day ticket.

 Don't forget, there are Florida resident discounts, too.
-Keep in mind that the prices listed do not usually include tax.
+Keep in mind that the prices listed don't usually include tax.

 Also, try Mousesavers.com.
 The site regularly features deals for off-Disney property hotels and resorts, along with offering insider tips too.